 A Mere 12 Data Points per Year

 Somewhere deep down we know it: we waste energy.
 And increasingly, we realize that this waste affects even more than the extra money we spend.
 It impacts the air we breathe and the planet we inhabit.
+Wasted energy can also be a sign of improperly operating or failing equipment in our homes.
 But so far, only limited options exist to help us measure and manage how we use energy.
 And therefore, we uneasily accept inefficiency and waste.

 Month after countless month, we pay the electric bill from our utility.
 Some months we pay more, some months less.
-Sometimes the utility tells us how our use compares to our neighbors’.
-Perhaps we receive a flyer or email suggesting fairly general methods to decrease our bill.
-But mostly, we receive a mere 12 data points per year on which to act.
+Sometimes the utility tells us how our use compares to that of our “neighbors,” though this term lacks definition.
+Perhaps we receive a flyer or email suggesting methods to decrease our bill, though these methods lack specificity to our own use of energy.
+As a result, for the most part, we receive a mere 12 data points per year — and no custom insight on which to act.
 Pretty sparse.

 So the reality remains: few of us have a strong sense of how much electricity we consume at any given moment.
 And without that knowledge, we are poorly positioned to make changes in our usage.
 Simply put, we cannot measure and manage our energy use.